Paya toys history

 The 1930s, with Raimundo Paya at the helm, was the time of great expansion.
 This was when the famous Bugatti race car was made.
 In 1946, Paya once again started making toys.
 In 1985, Lino made the decision to remake all of the classic old litho tinplate toys on a very limited basis.
 The production of each was limited to 5,000 (or less) world-wide.

-Paya reproduction toy:
+Paya washing machine toy:

 Of the 2000 toys manufactored by Paya between 1906 to 1940, a total of 50 historic models have been recovered.
 These are now made in series with a issue limit of 5000 numerated pieces, accompanied by their certificates of autenticity.